gitlabhq/gitlabhq/doc/user/project/merge_requests/merge_request_approvals.md

 Note that approvers and the number of required approvals can be changed while creating or editing a merge request.

-When someone is marked as a eligible approver for a merge request, an email is sent to them and a todo is added to their list of todos.
+When someone is marked as an eligible approver for a merge request, an email is sent to them and a todo is added to their list of todos.

 ### Selecting individual approvers